 - Increased vocalization is a no-brainer.
 We also often cry, whine, and complain when in pain.
 Your cat might be doing the same, though there are other reasons why cats are often passionate chatterboxes.

 - Increased sleep is another way of how nature protects those at more risk.
-If you are ill, you need to conserve energy and definitely do not need to wander around with an impaired ability to run away from potential threats.
+If you are ill, you need to conserve energy and do not need to wander around with an impaired ability to run away from potential threats.

 - Loss of social interaction is a common sign of depression in humans.
-If your cat suddenly or gradually becomes less sociable, you can bet there is something either physically or psychologically wrong.
+If your cat suddenly or gradually becomes less friendly, you can bet there is something either physically or psychologically wrong.
 Pain is a likely cause.

-The above list is a fairly comprehensive list of signs pointing to your cat’s pain.
+The above list is a comprehensive list of signs pointing to your cat’s pain.
 While some of them signal pain almost beyond any doubt, some can point to other possible problems, too.